J-E-Foster/Hyperiondev-Take-Home-Test/Section A: Code Review/REVIEW.md

 ## Style: 3/5

-Although you have the correct idea with your indenting, you shoud **Please fix indentation in line 2 - your code won't execute until you fix this syntax error**.
+Although you have the correct idea with your indenting, you shoud **please fix indentation in line 2 - your code won't execute until you fix this syntax error**.
 The function definition should be the first indent from the class definition, and its contents should, in turn be indented from the definition.

 **Remember**: